 You can stick around for some astrophotography if you’ve got a sturdy tripod and clear skies.
 Here is a Beginner's Guide to Astrophotography that will give you tips to get started.
 Seaside locations make a great place to take star photos for a few reasons.
 For one thing, they tend to be away from light pollution, or at least pointed away from it.

 Secondly, the scenery is perfect for stars.
 If the water is calm, you might even get some star reflections.
 If your camera is capable, try your hand at capturing the Milky Way with a super-wide lens.
 Keep the aperture open as much as possible and play with the ISO and shutter speed until you nail it.
-Most newer DSLR and mirrorless cameras do a pretty good job.
+Most newer DSLR and mirrorless cameras do a pretty good job of shooting at night.

 No matter what time you head out, look for reflections in wet sand or tide pools.
 Reflections add symmetry and interest to photographic compositions.
 Consider your lighting setup and how you can emphasize the reflections more.